 Figure 5.
-Measured-Modeled errors at each well location for 2005
+Measured-Modeled errors at each well location for 2005.
+IMC-461 is equivalent to I-461.

 The model fit to the June 2005 observations is very good.
 The ensemble-average model captures the average Culebra behavior, while the PEST calibration improved the model fit to the specific June 2005 observations.